Support Exchange RPC over HTTP

 The context is my employer needs something to migrate calendars from Zimbra into Office 365.
 Openchange is being looked at as one possible route to doing this.
 If it's close, it's worth putting time into trying to make it work.
 (At least finding and reporting bugs,) If it's going to be a while yet, then we probably won't have enough time to use it as a primary migration tool.

-Updated by Julien Kerihuel about 1 month ago
+Updated by Julien Kerihuel 7 months ago

 It is working and gives OpenChange client libraries and tools access to Microsoft Exchange 2013 and O365.